 Guide to Clergy Benefits Disclaimer

-Church Pension Group Services Corporation, doing business as The Episcopal Church Medical Trust, maintains a series of health plans for employees (and their dependents) of the Episcopal Church.
-The Episcopal Church Medical Trust serves only ecclesiastical societies, dioceses, missionary districts, or other bodies subject to the authority of the Episcopal Church.
-The health plans that are self-funded are funded by The Episcopal Church Clergy and Employees’ Benefit Trust, which is a voluntary employees’ beneficiary association within the meaning of Section 501(c)(9) of the Internal Revenue Code.
+Church Pension Group Services Corporation, doing business as The Episcopal Church Medical Trust, maintains a series of health and welfare plans for eligible employees (and their eligible dependents) of The Episcopal Church.
+The Medical Trust serves only eligible Episcopal employers.
+The health and welfare plans that are self-funded are funded by The Episcopal Church Clergy and Employees’ Benefit Trust, which is a voluntary employees’ beneficiary association within the meaning of section 501(c)(9) of the Internal Revenue Code.

 In the event of a conflict between the terms of the English version of this Guide and the Spanish version of this Guide, the terms of the English version will control.